Usage

 Bulk Protection

-When iterating a mounted namespace, only remotes are returned — so you don't need to worry about filtering out extra entries like Signal
+When iterating a mounted namespace, only remotes are returned — you don't need to worry about filtering out extra entries like Signal.

 local network = require(game:GetService("ReplicatedStorage"):WaitForChild("networkExample"))